lps-rocks/Pelican-Keeper/README.md

 > [!TIP]
 > The Config file can be found in [here](https://github.com/SirZeeno/Pelican-Keeper/blob/main/Pelican%20Keeper/Config.json).
+> This file is used to configure how the bot behaves and displays information in Discord.
+> You can edit this file to change the bot's behavior, changing it while the bot is running will not apply the changes until the next restart.

 The config.json file can be found in the installation folder, and for the moment you have two options